Sedona

 The drive from Phoenix to Sedona was nothing short of stunning.
 With little time to plan, we embraced spontaneity and winged the entire adventure.
 Only later did we learn that Sedona actually has its own airport, but honestly, the drive was more than worth it.
 The weather was perfect, the views were breathtaking, and the journey itself became part of the magic.

 One unexpected highlight?
 A stop at Rock Springs Café in Black Canyon City, where I had the best pie of my life.
-That slice alone was worth the detour.
+That slice alone was worth the drive.

-This trip was more than just sightseeing, it pushed me.
-For the first time, I took on a bit of rock climbing at Cathedral Rock Trail and I loved it!
+Once we arrived, the trip became more than sightseeing; it turned into an experience that pushed me in ways I didn't expect.
+For the first time, I took on a bit of rock climbing at Cathedral Rock Trail, and I loved it!
 The thrill of reaching a summit after scrambling up rock faces was one of the most rewarding experiences I’ve had.
-We chose this trail first because it’s marked as moderate to challenging.
+We chose this trail amongst the others, because it’s marked as moderate to challenging.
 For first-timers, it was definitely on the challenging end.

-There were moments we thought we couldn’t, or shouldn’t, go any farther, especially at the tougher climbing points.
+There were moments when we questioned whether we should keep going, especially at the tougher climbing points.
 But a group of fellow hikers encouraged us to keep going, and their support made all the difference.
 Looking back, I’m so glad we pushed through.
 Completing the hike felt like a real accomplishment, and the views from the top are totally worth it.

-Although we rented a car thinking it would be easy to drive to our hiking destinations, we quickly ran into a few challenges.
-Parking was hard to come by, many lots were full, and after circling several times, we had no luck.
-We did manage to find quick parking at the Chapel of the Holy Cross, but even that lot gets busy.
-While that particular spot was free, most trailhead lots require payment, self-service machines at the trailheads are available where you can purchase a pass for: $5 per day, $15 for 7 days, or $20 for an annual Red Rock Pass.
+Driving to our hiking trail destinations faced a few challenges.
+Parking was hard to come by; many lots were full.
+We did manage to find quick parking at the Chapel of the Holy Cross, but it was busy.
+While that particular parking lot was free, most trailhead lots require payment.
+Many trailheads have self-service machines available to purchase a pass for $5 per day, $15 for 7 days, or $20 for the annual Red Rock Pass.

 The annual Red Rock pass might be worth it, depending on which trails you are planning to visit.
 If you're planning to drive, see what works best for you, and consider getting a permit ahead of time to save time and avoid the hassle.
 Parking Permit

-Another unexpected highlight of our hiking adventures was exploring the charming local shops nestled near the trails.
+Between our hiking adventures, we explored the charming local shops nestled near the trails.
 Many offered crystal jewelry, energy gifts, and other spiritually inspired keepsakes.
-I left with a beautiful black spiritual bracelet, but the turquoise pieces still call my name!
+I left with a beautiful black obsidian bracelet, but the turquoise pieces still call my name!

 💡 Quick Tips